Become a consumer representative

 How do you apply?

 Complete this application form which will then be reviewed by a staff panel.
-If you are shortlisted, you will be contacted for an informal telephone interview.
-All applicants will be contacted regarding the outcome of your application.

 The Child and Adolescent Health Service (CAHS) provides state-wide Specialist Paediatric Palliative Care Services (SPPCS) for children with life-limiting conditions and their families across WA.